athowes/biorisk-ixri/README.md

 ## About the organiser

 Hi!
-I'm Adam, a third year PhD in the maths department working on models HIV surveillance.
+I'm Adam, a third year PhD in the maths department working on HIV surveillance.
 I'm organising this reading group because I'd like to learn more about biosecurity, and reading groups are a good way to force yourself to actually learn something!
-I'd particularly like to see if the disease surveillance skills I'm (hopefully) picking up during my PhD could somehow be applied to reducing the chance of there being a global catastrophic biological risk.
+I'd particularly like to see if the disease surveillance skills I'm (hopefully) picking up during my PhD could somehow be applied to reducing the chance of there being a global catastrophic biological disaster.